woocommerce/qit-documentation/docs/environment/custom-tunnel.md

 # Using a custom tunnel

-`The local test environment is available as early-access.`

 While QIT provides built-in tunneling methods—such as `cloudflared-docker`, `cloudflared-binary`, and `cloudflared-persistent`—there may be scenarios where none of the default options suit your needs.
 In these cases, you can implement your own custom tunneling method by creating a class that extends `CustomTunnel`.

 ## Why a custom tunnel?